Quantum computing for accelerating cross-correlations intensive applications in signal processing: Quantum Expectation-Maximization-Maximum-Likelihood algorithm

 \section{Quantum Expectation-Maximization-Maximum-Likelihood algorithm}

 In this section we present a quantum algorithm meant for EMML.

-\\Consider a set of data arrays, each one of dimension $N\times N$ where $N$ is an even number.
+\fbox{\parbox{\linewidth}{\textbf{Theorem 4.1.
+Quantum EMML algorithm.}\\ Suppose we have a signal of $N$ data points $\{x_{j,k}^t\}$, a template signal $\{X_{j,k}\}$ of $N$ data points and 3 quantum registers, each composed of $\log N$ qubits.
+Then there exist a quantum algorithm of complexity $O(\sqrt{N})$ that realizes the E and M steps of the EMML algorithm and encodes in a quantum register of $\log M$ qubits the angle $\theta_{j,k}$, such that $\sin^2 \theta_{j,k}=x_{j,k}^{t+1}$. }} \\Consider a set of data arrays, each one of dimension $N\times N$ where $N$ is an even number.
 We generate a template array, whose set of values $\{X_{j,k}^t\}$ are given by the average of the data of the set of data arrays.
-Here, $j$ and $k$ are the pixel coordinates and the apex $t$ refers to the number of iteration.
+Here, $j$ and $k$ are the pixel coordinates and the apex $t$ refers to the iteration number.
 Let's focus on one specific array of elements $\{x_{j,k}^t\}$.
 During the EMML at every iteration $(t+1)$ one has to calculate for each array the new data values $\{x_j^{t+1}\}$.
 For the sake of simplicity we focus on the case where the array transformations are limited to translations.
 Given an array, the equation for $x_{j,k}^{t+1}$ is

 where $C_{\bar{\jmath},\bar{k}}^t =\sum_{j',k'=0}^{N-1}X_{j',k'}^t x_{j'\oplus \bar{\jmath},k'\oplus \bar{k}}^t$. \\ Now let's focus on the quantum algorithm.
 For calculating the data value $x_{j,k}^{t+1}$, we need 4 registers.
 The first 3, the template, and the copy 1 and 2 registers, are composed of $2\log N$ qubits each and are used to store two sets of the data array and one copy of the template image.
 The last register is an ancillary register where the value $x_{j,k}^{t+1}$ is going to be written and is composed by $\log M$ qubits. $M$ is an even number that depends on the precision with which one wants to calculate $x_{j,k}^{t+1}$.\\ We define the following operators: \begin{enumerate} \item $\mathcal{A}_I$ as the operator that encodes the data array inside the quantum computer, i.e. $\mathcal{A}_I\ket{0}^{\otimes 2 \log N}=\sum_{j,k=0}^{N-1}\sqrt{x_{j,k}^t}\ket{j,k}$. \item $S_{j,k}$, as the gate implementing the difference operation